DineshGarampally/bikeRentalDemand/README.md

 The application explores how weather conditions—such as temperature, humidity, windspeed, and precipitation—shape bike rental demand.
 This app delivers actionable insights to optimize resource allocation and enhance service availability.

-The app uses Randfom forest model to predict the demand.
+The app uses Pre Trained Randfom forest model to predict the demand.

 ### How to Use the App

-1. Input the required weather parameters and hour of the day.
-2. Click the **Predict** button.
-3. View the predicted bike demand.
+1. Choose Your City: Select your preferred city from the dropdown.

+2. Set Date & Time: Pick a specific date and time for your prediction.

+3. Fetch Weather Data: Click the "Fetch Weather Data" button to automatically populate weather details in the input fields.

+4. Adjust Weather Values (Optional): You can manually modify the weather details if needed.

+Predict Demand: Hit "Predict" to get instant insights into hourly bike rental demand.

 ---